yagiziskirik/h4ppy-wifi-interface/CONTRIBUTING.md

 ## Getting started

-The project has two different parts.
-User Interface is built with [Halfmoon](http://gethalfmoon.com).
-Web interface is presented by Python's Flask library.
-Please test the user interface and the programming logic before committing to the current repo.
+[FILL THIS PART BY HAND]

 ### Issues

 #### Create a new issue

 If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/yagiziskirik/h4ppy-wifi-interface/issues/new/choose).

 #### Solve an issue